Molto Grazie, Magnificent Milan

 Our tour bus continued along down Milan’s broad residential and business avenues lined with Georgian-style architecture, many of which date back to the 1700s.

-Historical Footnote #3: French Revolutionary War General Napoleon Bonaparte defeated Austrian, Papal, and other forces when he invaded northern Italy in the 1790s.
+Historical Note #3: French Revolutionary War General Napoleon Bonaparte defeated Austrian, Papal, and other forces when he invaded northern Italy in the 1790s.
 He created the Kingdom of Italy in 1805 and was subsequently titled Emperor of the French and the King of Italy.
-Napoleon's control of Italy encompassed the northerly Italian regions of Lombardy, Liguria, Marche, Tuscany, Piedmont, Umbria, Veneto, Lazio, Trentino, and Emilia-Romagna.
+Napoleon’s control of Italy encompassed the northerly Italian regions of Lombardy, Liguria, Marche, Tuscany, Piedmont, Umbria, Veneto, Lazio, Trentino, and Emilia-Romagna.

 Bonaparte made Milan the capital of his kingdom, while other cities and major tourist centres of today under his power back then included Bologna, Venice and the islands of the Venetian Lagoon, Parma, Trieste, the Italian Riviera, Pisa, and Florence.